stacks-network/stacks-blockchain-docker/README.md

 ## **Accessing the services**
 *Note*: For networks other than `mocknet`, downloading the initial headers can take several minutes.
 Until the headers are downloaded, the `/v2/info` endpoints won't return any data.
-Use the command `./manage.sh <network> logs` to check the sync progress
+Use the command `./manage.sh <network> logs` to check the sync progress.

 **stacks-blockchain**:
 - Ports `20443-20444` are exposed to `localhost`